OpenEvalProject/evals/manuscripts/elife-45766/v2/manuscript.md

 ## Abstract

-10.7554/eLife.45766.001 Flavodiiron proteins (FDPs) constitute a group of modular enzymes widespread in Bacteria, Archaea and Eukarya.
+Flavodiiron proteins (FDPs) constitute a group of modular enzymes widespread in Bacteria, Archaea and Eukarya.
 Synechocystis sp.
 PCC 6803 has four FDPs (Flv1-4), which are essential for the photoprotection of photosynthesis.
-A direct comparison of light-induced O 2 reduction (Mehler-like reaction) under high (3% CO 2 , HC) and low (air level CO 2 , LC) inorganic carbon conditions demonstrated that the Flv1/Flv3 heterodimer is solely responsible for an efficient steady-state O 2 photoreduction under HC, with flv2 and flv4 expression strongly down-regulated.
+A direct comparison of light-induced O2 reduction (Mehler-like reaction) under high (3% CO2, HC) and low (air level CO2, LC) inorganic carbon conditions demonstrated that the Flv1/Flv3 heterodimer is solely responsible for an efficient steady-state O2 photoreduction under HC, with flv2 and flv4 expression strongly down-regulated.
 Conversely, under LC conditions, Flv1/Flv3 acts only as a transient electron sink, due to the competing withdrawal of electrons by the highly induced NDH-1 complex.
 Further, in vivo evidence is provided indicating that Flv2/Flv4 contributes to the Mehler-like reaction when naturally expressed under LC conditions, or, when artificially overexpressed under HC.
-The O 2 photoreduction driven by Flv2/Flv4 occurs down-stream of PSI in a coordinated manner with Flv1/Flv3 and supports slow and steady-state O 2 photoreduction.
+The O2 photoreduction driven by Flv2/Flv4 occurs down-stream of PSI in a coordinated manner with Flv1/Flv3 and supports slow and steady-state O2 photoreduction.

 ## Introduction